Trewaters/BerkeleyJsDojo/Katas/Info_Belts.md

 # Obi ["Belts"](https://en.wikipedia.org/wiki/Obi_(martial_arts))
 :Fireworks::Trophy:: Congratulations on making it this far.
+Mentors and students must work.

 ## White [0] - 0000
 - Do any of the Kata positions for 30 days contiguously.
 Have public verifiable proof of your work.
-Mentors count.
+Mentors must spend the time to count each post.
+That is part of your work as their mentor.
 1. Post your kata work in your Github repo.
+The upload date-time is important.

 ## Yellow [1] - 0100
 - Verify a white belts 30 day contiguous work as their mentor.